thlupic2703/task/task.md

 When everything is set up, the module installation process can begin.
 By clicking on the **+ sign** above the list of packages, a new dialog box opens.
 Here, packages can be searched for and installed.

-Note that a choice can be made to *"Install [the package] to user's site packages directory"* or, to the specified directory.
-However, if this check is left unchecked, the package is installed to the IDE's designated directory.
+Note that a choice can be made to *"Install [the package] to user's site packages directory"* or, in other words, to the specified directory.
+However, if this checkbox is left unchecked, the package is installed to the IDE's designated directory.

 Simply type in the name of the desired package and once it is found, click on *Install Package*: